Chimpanzee Strength: Unveiling the Incredible Power of Our Closest Relatives Chimpanzee Strength: Chimpanzees are one…

 The population of western lowland gorillas is estimated to be around 100,000, though this number is rapidly decreasing due to the significant threats they face.
 The Cross River gorilla subspecies, however, is critically endangered with fewer than 300 individuals remaining.

-Mountain Gorilla numbers with the intensive conservation efforts has risen up to over 1000 individuals living in the Virunga Mountains ranges and Bwindi Impenetrable forest.
+Mountain Gorilla numbers with the intensive conservation efforts have risen up to over 1000 individuals living in the Virunga Mountains ranges and Bwindi Impenetrable forest.

 Why are western lowland gorillas endangered?